 Freedom fighter Babu Jagjivan Ram passed away on 6th July 1986.
 He was a Dalit rights champion and union minister after independence.
 His birth anniversary of 5th April is observed as ‘Samata Diwas’ or ‘Equality Day’ in India.
-Read on for more on the life of Babu Jagjivan Ram, for the UPSC exam.
+Read on for more on the life of Babu Jagjivan Ram, for the IAS exam.

 - Jagjivan Ram was born on 5th April 1908 in Chandwa, Bihar into a Dalit family.

 - He went to school at nearby Arrah where he faced discrimination for the first time on account of being a Dalit.
 He protested when he was given a separate pot of water to drink from and the school principal relented and stopped the practice of giving water in a separate pot.